deciduously/mifkad/README.md

 [![Build Status](https://travis-ci.org/deciduously/mifkad.svg?branch=master)](https://travis-ci.org/deciduously/mifkad)

-Attendance taking web app.
+Full-stack webapp for logging daily classroom attendance form an auto-generated enrollment report.
+It stores state to disk on each click, so the current status is not affected by page reloads or app restarts except for the first run of each day.
+You could have multiple connections open at once, but it will only notice changes other clients make if you change something or if you refresh....for now (maybe).

 ![demo data](https://i.imgur.com/kS8NW4o.png)

-This is a ReasonReact/actix_web rewrite of my prior [attendance](https://github.com/deciduously/attendance) Reagent/Rocket project, which can be considered deprecated.
-There's still a lot of Clojure love, but pragmatism and all...
+This is rewrite of my prior [attendance](https://github.com/deciduously/attendance) ClojureScript project, which should be considered deprecated.

-This is not an app I expect will be useful to anyone but myself - the only reason I include such a thorough README is because it will likely need maintence about once a year, and I don't have nearly that attention span.
+The backend is built using the [`actix_web`](https://actix.rs) framework for [Rust](https://www.rust-lang.org/), and the frontend is buiilt with [ReasonReact](https://reasonml.github.io/reason-react/).

 ## Dependencies